Your 18-year-old doesn’t exactly know how life looks like next? No worries – here’s 3 sample budgets for 18-year-olds to help.

 Other things to note:

-- This is a weekly budget, so monthly costs like rent are divided by 4 ($100/4) to show how much money they need to set aside to be able to pay it.
+- This is a weekly budget, so monthly costs like rent are divided by 4 ($100/4) to show how much money they need to set aside each week to be able to pay it for the month.

 - They’re paying $25 to their parents for gas, and using their parent’s car.